TheMangoMamba/SOC-Automation/README.md

 ![Cassandra Service](screenshots/cassandra-service.png)

-Critical backend services including Elasticsearch and Cassandra were configured to support the SIEM and case management platforms, ensuring reliable data storage and retrieval.
+Backend services including Elasticsearch and Cassandra were configured to support the SIEM and case management platforms, ensuring TheHive has reliable data storage and retrieval.

 ### TheHive Integration